TimHopg/obsidian/Pipex.md

 The argv string must be NULL terminated.

 `execve()` does not return on success, the calling process is **replaced** by the executed `filename` but the PID remains the same.
 The whole process is replaced by the program so nothing can be run in this process afterwards.
+Anything afterwards will only be run if an error occurs with `execve()`.

+`envp` will be the environment variables that the new process will have access to.
+You can send a modified `envp` list to give it access to a specific library path for instance.
 ### unlink()
 `int unlink(const char *pathname);`